 Fill out a Foster Care Volunteer Application (must be 18 years old to apply).
-Applications can be picked up directly from the shelter, downloaded here to be filled out and brought to the shelter, or can be filled out over the phone by one of our foster coordinators – just call 716-875-7360 ext.
+Applications can be picked up directly from the shelter, downloaded here and can either be filled out and brought to the shelter, filled out and emailed to email@example.com, or can be filled out over the phone by one of our foster care coordinators – just call 716-875-7360 ext.
 216.

 For more information on the program and to find out more about how you can help save lives by becoming a foster parent, call or email the department: 716-875-7360 ext.
 216 or firstname.lastname@example.org.

 To work with New Leash on Life dogs who need foster care specifically for socialization, call the SPCA’s Behavior and Training Department at 716-875-7360 ext.
 210. Download a New Leash on Life foster care application here.

 Q: Why is there such a huge need for SPCA foster parents?

 A: In 2013, out of 12,000+ animals surrendered to the SPCA, 3,266 of them were in foster homes!
 Foster care volunteers saved these lives!
 Based on the trends we’ve already seen this year, we know that number will be higher in 2014, which is why we need additional foster homes.
 The problem is too large for just one organization…we need to work together with community members to save these animals’ lives.

 Q: What are the different foster programs at the SPCA?